gitpython-developers/GitPython/SECURITY.md

 ## Reporting a Vulnerability

-Please report private portions of a vulnerability to sebastian.thiel@icloud.com that would help to reproduce and fix it.
-To receive updates on progress and provide general information to the public, you can create an issue [on the issue tracker](https://github.com/gitpython-developers/GitPython/issues).
+Please report private portions of a vulnerability to <https://github.com/gitpython-developers/GitPython/security/advisories/new>.
+Doing so helps to receive updates and collaborate on the matter, without disclosing it publicliy right away.